brendan-ward/pymgl/README.md

 ### nanobind

-`nanonbind` is used to provide bindings for Python against a C++ class that wraps `maplibre-gl-native` for easier rendering operations.
+`nanonbind` is used to provide bindings for Python against a C++ class that wraps `maplibre-native` for easier rendering operations.

 It is included here as a git submodule, per the [installation instructions]().